cloudmesh/cloudmesh1/docs/source/man/man.rst

 ----------------------------------------------------------------------

 Command - list::

     List available flavors, images, vms, projects and clouds

     Usage:
-            list flavor [CLOUD|--all] [--refresh] [--format=FORMAT]
+        list flavor [CLOUD|--all]
+                    [--refresh]
+                    [--format=FORMAT]
                     [--column=COLUMN]
-            list image [CLOUD|--all] [--refresh] [--format=FORMAT] [--column=COLUMN]
+        list image [CLOUD|--all]
+                   [--refresh]
+                   [--format=FORMAT]
+                   [--column=COLUMN]
-            list vm [CLOUD|--all] [--refresh] [--format=FORMAT] [--column=COLUMN] [--group=<group>]
+        list vm [CLOUD|--all]
+                [--group=<group>]
+                [--refresh]
+                [--format=FORMAT]
+                [--column=COLUMN]
+                [--detail]
         list project
         list cloud [--column=COLUMN]

     Arguments:

         CLOUD    the name of the cloud e.g. india

     Options:

-            -v         verbose mode
         --all                  list information of all active clouds --refresh              refresh data before list
+        --group=<group>        give the group name in list vm --detail               for table print format, a brief version is used as default, use this flag to print detailed table
         --column=COLUMN        specify what information to display in the columns of the list command.
 For example, --column=active,label prints
                                the columns active and label.
 Available
                                columns are active, label, host,
                                type/version, type, heading, user,
                                credentials, defaults (all to display
                                all, email to display all except
                                credentials and defaults)
         --format=FORMAT        output format: table, json, csv

     Description:

         List clouds and projects information, if the CLOUD argument is not specified, the selected default cloud will be used.
 You can interactively set the default cloud with the command 'cloud select'.

         list flavor
         : list the flavors
         list image
         : list the images
         list vm
         : list the vms
         list project
         : list the projects
         list cloud
         : same as cloud list

     See Also:

         man cloud